onug/CSNF-DOC/content/en/docs/Getting started/_index.md

 ---

 {{% pageinfo %}}
-This is a placeholder page that shows you how to use this template site.
+This is a placeholder page that shows you how to use this template site.  - REMOVE BOILERPLATE, REPLACE WITH 'REAL' GETTING STARTED SECTION
 {{% /pageinfo %}}

 Information in this section helps your user try your project themselves.